Update on Louisiana's US Senate election $ race

 The Fax-Net will have all of the reports next week if they are available.
 That will also include the reports of candidates who are running for the 4th District U.S. House seat.

 FAX-NET UPDATE is published weekly and delivered to your home or office by fax or e-mail.
 Subscription rates are: $50 for 12 months (50 issues) or $35 for six months.
 To subscribe, send check or money order to: Fax-Net Update, P.O.
 Box 44522, Shreveport, LA 71134.
 If you have questions, tips or want to do a guest column, call 861-0552 or send e-mail to This email address is being protected from spambots.
-You need JavaScript enabled to view it." target="_blank">This email address is being protected from spambots.
 You need JavaScript enabled to view it..
 Lou Gehrig Burnett, Publisher.